HuebnerC/lending_bias/README.md

 | Random Forest    |99.65%     | 99.74%
 | Logistic Regression  |98.33%  | 97.91%

 While these numbers look promising, I was still concerned about overfitting.
+I reran the correlation matrix and called the ```feature_importance``` method from the ```RandomForestClassifier```.
+Using the top features and cross-tabulation, I checked for perfect predictors and then dropped additional variables.

 Other models considered, but took too long to run: